RyanGA09/Dicoding_BookShelfApp-BelajarMembuatFrontEndWebUntukPemula/README.md

 ## LICENSE:

-&copy; 2024 Ryan Gading Abdullah.
+Copyright &copy; 2024 Ryan Gading Abdullah.
 All rights reserved.

-This project is licensed under the MIT License - see the [MIT LICENSE](LICENSE) for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) for details.